johngodley/search-regex/readme.txt

 You can find full details of installing a plugin on the [plugin installation page](https://searchregex.com/support/installation/).

+== Translations ==

+Translations are provided by WordPress itself.
+You can update the translations by going to the Dashboard > Updates section of WP admin.

 == Screenshots ==

 1. Search options